ads-veltium/v-f-b-e-7/SDK/esp-idf/components/esptool_py/esptool/README.md

 ## Flash Modes

-`write_flash` and some other commands accept command line arguments to set bootloader flash mode, flash size and flash clock frequency.
+`write_flash` and some other comands accept command line arguments to set bootloader flash mode, flash size and flash clock frequency.
 The chip needs correct mode, frequency and size settings in order to run correctly - although there is some flexibility.
 A header at the beginning of a bootable image contains these values.

 To override these values, the options `--flash_mode`, `--flash_size` and/or `--flash_freq` must appear after `write_flash` on the command line, for example: